 - Names and contacts for references

-You can often submit your documents online, which is helpful if you’re applying from a long distance.
+You can often submit your documents online, which is helpful if you’re applying from long distance.
 To expedite your applications, always read the forms completely and submit required proof as requested.
 Some credit approvals for apartment rentals are based on your income and credit history, while some are based on your income to debt ratio.

 Ask before applying at a complex about which criteria they use.
 Then, do the math to find out if you’re in the income range to qualify for a lease.
 Many complexes charge fees to apply.
-There is no sense in wasting fees on a place that you can’t afford on paper.
+There is no sense in wasting fees on a rental house that you can’t afford on paper.

 3. Check Out Alternatives

 There are housing alternatives even in popular towns.
-Some hotels and motels offer short-term weekly and monthly housing.
+Some hotels and motels offer short-term weekly and monthly rental housing.
 The accommodations may not be ideal, but you have a roof over your head until a better option becomes available.